 The United States Department of the Treasury's secure web-based system that allows employees to purchase, manage and redeem paperless savings bonds 24/7 from home.

 The Upromise group, including Vanguard and Fleet's Columbia Management Group, is the Program Manager for the New York's 529 College Savings Program.

 The Unit at OPA responsible for researching problems with W-2s, making adjustments, and producing duplicate W-2s.

 Corrected Wage and Tax Statement.
 Form W-2c is used by an employer to correct errors previously filed on Form W-2.

 A record of earnings and tax withheld for the year.
 A W-2 is used for filing federal and state and local tax returns.
 Distributed to employees by January 31 of the following year.

-The federal Employee's Withholding Allowance Certificate used to determine the amount of taxes withheld based on marital status and number of allowances claimed.
+The federal Employee's Withholding Certificate used to determine the amount of taxes withheld based on marital status and number of allowances claimed.

 The number of allowances (dependents and other factors) designated on the Employee's Withholding Allowance Certificate.
 Used in determining the amount of income taxes withheld.

 Form required to be completed and notarized by employees claiming more than 14 allowances on the state IT-2104 form.
 Also for employees claiming exempts.